InCodeLearning/InCodeLearning-Git_Github/github-workflow-homework.md

 2. Merge `dev` into your branch `git merge dev`.
 3. Do your edits and commits.
 4. Create pull request (PR) merging from your own branch into `dev` branch.
 Do more commits if you would like to.
 The later commits would be automatically included in the PR.
+Now all other team members should read your PR and comment their questions or suggestions for you.
+5. On weekly video hangout conference we will discuss each member's PR.
-5. Every week we will take turns do merging everyone’s branch into `dev`.
+6. Every week we will take turns do merging everyone’s branch into `dev`.
+  6.1 Warning: `git mergetool` is needed for resolving conflicts easily.
+Alternatively you could resolve the conflicts manually one file by one file.
-6. **ONLY Jesse can merge from `dev` to `master`.**
+7. **ONLY Jesse can merge from `dev` to `master`.**